sjbiaga/pisc/README.md

 merging the children and siblings of node as mutual siblings by concatenating the siblings of node to each of node's child's siblings, and concatenating the children of node to each of node's sibling's siblings.

+- For a "`go`" objective move, the destination ambient name where to put the process in, is identified among the _children_ of the current ambient's node, by comparison using `eq` (thus, equality of `Java` references, which is fast).
+A busy loop occurs, unless there is exactly one match, when the new `UUID` of the process just launched in parallel is added to the `Set` that represents the destination ambient node: this node is removed first, then updated in the tree with the joined node, which is finally inserted in the tree.

 Capabilities